S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   Begin by giving people a few minutes to reflect for themselves and record their considerations as questions on sticky notes.
 -   Once the time is up, use rounds to hear 1 question from each person at a time.
 Go in rounds until all questions are harvested.
--   Remember: you don’t answer any questions in this step.
+-   Remember: you don't answer any questions in this step.

 **Tips for everyone:**

 -   Allocate two areas (columns) on your (digital) board, one for information gathering questions and the other for generative questions.
--   When it’s your turn, add one of your questions to the board as you read it out loud.
-You’ll need to decide in which column to place it.
+-   When it's your turn, add one of your questions to the board as you read it out loud.
+You'll need to decide in which column to place it.
 If in doubt, add it to the "info gathering" column.
 You can talk about it later.
--   Use the "_Bingo_" and "_Sort-of Bingo_" technique, to identify and cluster similar considerations together: When you have the same question, say "_Bingo_", there is no need to repeat what’s on your sticky note.
-When you have a related question, say "S_ort-of-Bingo_" and jump in and add the additional details.
+-   Use the "_Bingo_" and "_Sort-of Bingo_" technique, to identify and cluster similar considerations together: When you have the same question, say "_Bingo_", there is no need to repeat what's on your sticky note.
+When you have a related question, say "_Sort-of-Bingo_" and jump in and add the additional details.
--   Avoid discussing questions in this step, unless it’s necessary for understanding the question.
+-   Avoid discussing questions in this step, unless it's necessary for understanding the question.
 -   In the case of a solution disguised as a question, rephrase the question and/or bring it up in Step 6 when you collect ideas.
 -   To increase meeting effectiveness, you can also prepare some of these questions prior to the meeting, as part of your preparation.